Finasteride

-Finasteride, sold under the brand names Proscar and Propecia among others, is a medication used to treat hair loss and benign prostatic hyperplasia (BPH) in men.
+Finasteride, sold under the brand names Proscar and Propecia among others, is a medication used to treat pattern hair loss and benign prostatic hyperplasia (BPH) in men.
 It can also be used to treat excessive hair growth in women.
-It is taken by mouth.
+It is usually taken orally but there are topical formulations for patients with hair loss, designed to minimize systemic exposure by acting specifically on hair follicles.

 Finasteride is a 5α-reductase inhibitor and therefore an antiandrogen.
-It works by decreasing the production of dihydrotestosterone (DHT) by about 70%, including in the prostate gland and the scalp.
+It works by decreasing the production of dihydrotestosterone (DHT) by about 70%.

-In addition to DHT, finasteride also inhibits the production of several anticonvulsant neurosteroids including allopregnanolone, androstanediol, and THDOC.
+In addition to DHT, finasteride also inhibits the production of several anticonvulsant neurosteroids including allopregnanolone, androstanediol, and tetrahydrodeoxycorticosterone.

-Adverse effects from finasteride are rare; however, some men experience sexual dysfunction, depression, and breast enlargement.
+Adverse effects from finasteride are rare in men with already enlarged prostates; however, some men experience sexual dysfunction, depression, and breast enlargement.
 In some men, sexual dysfunction may persist after stopping the medication.
 It may also hide the early symptoms of certain forms of prostate cancer.